ValentinPy1/TrendSearch/replit.md

 - ✅ Red gradient for Competition (0-100)
 - ✅ Purple gradient for CPC and Top Page Bid (scaled to max value)
 - ✅ Optimized keyword loading (preload 20, show 10, expand by 5)
-- ✅ Opportunity Score calculation (0-100 comprehensive metric)
+- ✅ Opportunity Score calculation (0-100 comprehensive metric - backend only, UI hidden)
-- ✅ Red→Yellow→Green gradient for opportunity scores
 - ✅ Keyword filtering with trash icon (frontend-only exclusion from view and aggregates)
 - ✅ Search icon with auto-scroll to search bar
 - ✅ Trend chart visualization